ajs17/memills/content/people/mills-edward-hallock-1819/images/mills-edward-mary-cvcc-obit.md

 1908 Deaths Continued

-Edward Hallioch Mills Died Jan 1st 1908 at 3 o'clock in the afternoon.
+Edward Hallioch[sic] Mills Died Jan 1st 1908 at 3 o'clock in the afternoon.
 He was born at Smithtown L.I.
 March 25, 1819 - lacking less than 3 mos. of 89 yrs.

 In March 1879 He came to Brookton from Corfu N.Y. with his family and has lived among us nearly 29 years.